 Erase the words “Luddite” and “technophobia” from your vocabulary (unless you study the 19th-century British working class)

 There are a lot of reasons people may not be super-stoked about a new DH center, and it is frankly lazy to attribute these concerns to a fear of technology.
 In my experience, people who truly just fear technology are pretty few and far between.
 I’m not even sure I’ve ever met someone like that.
-The much more likely scenario is that people, especially faculty, consider digital humanities flash-in-the-pan dean candy.1 This is probably the most pressing criticism you’ll face, and you need to take it very seriously.
+The much more likely scenario is that people, especially faculty, consider digital humanities flash-in-the-pan dean candy. ((1.
+I am humbly indebted to the great Natalia Cecire for the term “dean candy.”))
+This is probably the most pressing criticism you’ll face, and you need to take it very seriously.
 DH has been complicit with some of the over-the-top rhetoric about what it can do — if not by outright making exaggerated claims, then by not objecting when reporters and administrators call us the next big thing.
 Understandably, there’s now a lot of fallout from that inflated rhetoric.
 So how do you respond?
 By being a human being.
 By demonstrating that you care about the humanities more than you care about the digital.
 By going to people’s talks and asking good questions and continuing to read and think and demonstrate that you care about being a good citizen of your university.
 Most importantly, by not assuming that people who don’t like DH are being irrational.
 You won’t win everyone over, but that’s OK.
 Your job is not to win a popularity contest, and you can respond much more substantively to people’s concerns if you don’t take them personally.
 I often have to repeat to myself, “People’s beef is with digital humanities; it is not with me, Miriam Posner, the human being.”

 Find your librarian allies.